mariberg/aws-bootcamp-cruddur-2023/README.md

 ## Current status

-I have completed weeks 0-9 as documented in the below journal.
-I am currently working towards completing weeks 10-11 and haven't yet written the journal for those weeks.
+I have completed weeks 0-11 as documented in the below journal.
+I am currently working towards completing week X and haven't yet written the journal for that week.

 ## Weekly journal